kadiraktass/Smove/firmware/README.md

 Next, add the line **/path/to/rpi_master.py &** to the file before the **exit 0** line **/etc/rc.local**

+### Arduino part:

+Simply [upload](https://www.arduino.cc/en/Guide/ArduinoUno) the arduino script (uno_slave.ino) to your Arduino.

 ## Usage

+Setup the hardware and switch on the power.

 ## RPi script